Despite recent changes to Google’s ranking algorithms, backlinks remain one of the most essential SEO factors.

 Likewise, websites with a towering list of backlinks might not be as safe as they originally thought.
 A competitor focused on quality links is a credible threat to any business.

 While marketers understand the value of backlinks more than ever, earning backlinks has become more challenging than ever.

-The following statistics show that backlinks don’t come easy in 2022:
+The following statistics show that backlinks don’t come easy:

 - 94% of published web pages have zero backlinks.⁶

 - 2.2% of published web pages have more than 1 backlink.⁶

 And according to many marketers, link building is only getting harder:

 - 64% of marketers say the COVID-19 pandemic has made it harder to earn backlinks.³

 - 20% of SEO professionals believe link building is becoming less effective for their brand.¹²

 If you’re struggling to earn backlinks, you’re not alone: